Monday, September 28, 2020

 The Atari ST cannot scroll

-Well, don't be so quick because here is Recovery, a shoot 'em up by New Deal Productions.
-Oddly, it's something I've not heard of until the other day!
-It takes us on a *Fantastic Voyage* through the lower bits of some poor soul in need of medical assistance.
-I assume we're trying to help him recover from something nasty as we begin at the bottom and work our way up through the liver (I think), and then onto the heart before finally smashing through the old grey matter.
+Don't be too eager to assume that's right!!
+This is Recovery, a shooter by New Deal Productions, not something I heard of until recently.
+It takes us on a *Fantastic Voyage* through the lower parts of some poor soul in need of medical assistance.
+I presume we're trying to help him recover from something nasty as we begin at the bottom, working our way up through the liver (I think), and then onto the heart before finally smashing through the old grey matter.

-Each part of the body is a separate stage and also incredibly long, almost to the point where you think it will never end!
-However, they all feel much the same with a vast array of different "aliens" to avoid or kill.
+Each body part is a separate stage, and incredibly long, almost to the point where you think it will never end!
+However, they all feel much the same with a vast array of "aliens" to avoid or kill.
 These use a variety of attack patterns but touching any reduces energy levels, so bad pilots ultimately end up losing yet another life.
 Strangely, there is no end-of-level boss.
-A beastly tumour would have been nice to destroy - a sentence I thought I would never say!
+A beastly tumour would have been nice to destroy - now there's a sentence I thought I would never say!

 Thankfully, our sleeping patient appears to have popped many pills, which you'll see floating through his body just waiting to be collected.
 These can boost your weapon's rate of fire, energy and shields which are all displayed in the status bar.
 I never figured out what "LIGH" is for - I hit every key but nothing, nada, zip.
 Does anyone know?

-Okay, let's take a break from reading and view another lovely screenshot...
+Okay, let's take a break from the boring reading and view another lovely screenshot...

 Aesthetics?

 Visually, this is a mixed-body bag that isn't quite as healthy as you would hope.
-Don't get me wrong, a scroller needs to scroll and each parallax layer moves very smoothly.
-However, the backgrounds can be quite bare-bones, but there are tons of funky sprites which only goes to prove how weirdly wonderful we are on the inside.
-Maybe!
+Don't get me wrong, a scrolling shooter needs to scroll.
+And this game scrolls smoothly with parallax layers.
+Sadly, the backgrounds are sometimes a bare-bones.
+Although, there are tons of funky sprites zooming around the screen at impressively speedy rates!

 Hitting F4 flips between 50/60Hz which speeds things up even more - if you can handle it?

 Sonically, this is going to appeal to lovers of chip music.
-To be blunt, it's quite simply fantastic and foot-tappingly awesome so makes you realise just how cool your ST is.
-However, those insane people amongst us might wish to turn it off and hear sound effects.
+To be blunt, it's simply fantastic and foot-tappingly awesome - makes you realise just how cool your ST is.
+However, any insane people might wish to turn it off for the sound effects.
 No problem, just hit F2/F3 but why would you ever wanna do that?
 I know, because you're stupid.

 Okay, you've guessed it - stop reading and enjoy another gorgeous screenshot...